Love (Thalía album)

-Love is the third studio album by Mexican singer Thalía, released on 7 October 1992, by the previously owned Televisa record label, Melody/Fonovisa, which now belongs to Univision Music Group.
-It was produced by the Spanish songwriter and producer Luis Carlos Esteban.
-The album was released in Mexico, some South-American and Central-American countries, the United States (with an alternative cover artwork), Spain, Greece and Turkey.
-In Mexico, two different versions of Love were released and later it would sell over 500,000 copies there, becoming her most successful album till the release of Primera Fila which sold over 600,000 copies.
+Love is the third studio album by Mexican singer Thalía, released on 7 October 1992.
+Produced by Spanish musician Luis Carlos Esteban, it was Thalía's final album released under the Melody label.
+One month after its release, it was certified gold and platinum in Mexico for sales exceeding 350,000 copies.
+The album also received gold and platinum certifications in Guatemala and a platinum certification in Uruguay.

-To celebrate Thalía's 25th anniversary as a solo artist, the album became available for the first time on digital platforms.
+In 1993, the album was promoted through the television special Love y sus fantasías, starring Thalía and broadcast on Canal de las Estrellas in Mexico.
+Following the success of the telenovela María Mercedes, which starred Thalía, the special was adapted for the United States under the title Love y otras fantasías and broadcast on Univision.
+Love peaked at number 15 on the Billboard Latin Pop Albums chart that year.

 Background and production

 After releasing her second studio album Mundo de Cristal, Thalía went to present the TV show VIP Noche in Spain, where she met the Spanish composer and music producer Luis Carlos Esteban, whom she asked for help to finalize the compositions of what would become her third solo album.
 To this album, songs with many different music genres were selected, like a cover of "Cien Años" which is a bolero song originally sung by Pedro Infante and "Love", a contemporary song in the dance music style of the 1990s.
 It also includes another three covers: "A la Orilla del Mar" ("At the Seashore"), "La Vie en rose" ("Life in pink") and "Nunca Sabrás" ("You'll Never Know").
 Photography was in charge of the well-known photographer Adolfo Pérez Butron.

 The first edition of Love included only 12 songs.
 However, as Thalía's soap opera, María Mercedes, was turning into a big success, a second version of the album was issued featuring the telenovela's theme song as a bonus track.